-Everything has a history, whether it’s a country, a famous figure, a piece of art, or a popular snack food.
-Try doing one quick search for a history podcast and the expansive range of the topic becomes clear.
-With such a massive selection of history-themed podcasts available, it’s tough to decide where to start in scratching your itch for interesting and informational content.
+Everything has a history, whether it’s a country, famous figure, piece of art, or popular snack.
+Do one quick search for a history podcast and the expansive range of the topic becomes clear.
+With such a massive selection of history-themed podcasts available, it’s tough to decide where to start when you want to scratch your itch for interesting and informational content.
 Luckily, this massive selection also means there are niche podcasts to cover the history of just about any topic you can think of.
-Here are our picks for the 10 best history podcasts.
+Here are the best history podcasts right no.

 Gastropod is like heaven in an audio file for anyone who is both a foodie and a history buff.
 The show, which is hosted by Cynthia Graber and Nicola Twilley, takes a deep dive into the science and history of every food topic under the sun.
 Since 2014, Gastropod has covered a huge range of topics, including how humans began cooking our food in the first place, the history of cannibalism, and the science and history of cheese.
 The show is well produced, with audio clips and interviews interjected into the narration and in-depth research translated into perfectly digestible bites of food history.